 Getting your cork handles looking good again is simple and inexpensive.
 Elmer’s Carpenter’s Wood Filler and fine grit sand paper from your local hardware store will do the job.

 First clean the handle with warm soapy water.
 Let it dry completely and apply the wood filler with a small spatula where gouges are apparent.
 Let it dry for several hours, then sand to an even finish.
 Lastly, apply a cork seal or similar finish to provide lasting protection.
 U-40 cork seal has earned a reputation among anglers as the best sealant available.
-You can find it at Amazon.
+You can find it on Amazon.

 Some types of damage are beyond hope and won’t be serviceable.
 Rods completely snapped in the middle of sections or on one-piece rods are unlikely to be repaired to original functionality.